8apostal8/PancakeScanner/README.md

 # 🥞 PancakeScanner v3 (PowerShell)

 **PancakeScanner** is a fast, lightweight, and completely open-source Windows security scanner built with PowerShell.
-It scans your system in less than 3 seconds to detect hidden registry startup traps, adware shortcuts, high-CPU miners, and malicious services that standard antiviruses often miss [INDEX: 1.4.1, 14, 20].
+It scans your system in less than 3 seconds to detect hidden registry startup traps, adware shortcuts, high-CPU miners, and malicious services that standard antiviruses often miss.

 ---

 ## 🚀 Key Features (10-Point Defense System):
-* **IFEO Injection Scan:** Detects hidden Image File Execution Options registry traps used by malware to hijack system apps [INDEX: 18].
+* **IFEO Injection Scan:** Detects hidden Image File Execution Options registry traps used by malware to hijack system apps.
 * **Winlogon Shell Integrity:** Checks if core system shells (`explorer.exe` and `userinit.exe`) have been modified or replaced.
-* **Suspicious Services Audit:** Automatically scans user-writable directories (`AppData`, `Temp`, `Users`) for active malicious background services [INDEX: 18, 24].
+* **Suspicious Services Audit:** Automatically scans user-writable directories (`AppData`, `Temp`, `Users`) for active malicious background services.
 * **Smart Task Scheduler Filter:** Hides hundreds of native Microsoft tasks to display only third-party custom tasks (malware persistence, network bypass utilities like Zapret, etc.).
 * **Windows Defender Exclusions Check:** Reveals if any directory has been secretly whitelisted by a trojan.
 * **HOSTS File Analysis:** Scans for unauthorized redirection loops or anti-malware website blockades.
-* **Browser & Game Shortcuts Adware Scan:** Inspects Desktop `.lnk` shortcuts to find appended hidden advertising links (like adware bundle leftovers) [INDEX: 1.3.1].
+* **Browser & Game Shortcuts Adware Scan:** Inspects Desktop `.lnk` shortcuts to find appended hidden advertising links (like adware bundle leftovers).
 * **Crypto-Miner Detection:** Monitors background activity to instantly highlight processes consuming more than 50% CPU power.
 * **Miner Process Audit:** Scans all active system processes in real-time to find hidden crypto-miners hiding from Task Manager.
 * **Classic Startup Registry Scan:** Audits key `Run` paths in both HKLM and HKCU registry hives with smart ignore-lists for trusted apps like Roblox and OneDrive.